HublessGenericIoT/hublessapi/README.md

 ````
 {
-  //a device object as defined above. (without the id attribute)
+  //a device object as defined above. (without the id attribute or schema attribute.)
 }
 ````